nandan2003/Databricks-Formula1-Project/README.md

    gh repo clone nandan2003/Databricks-Formula1-Project
    ```

+2. Setup Azure Data Lake Gen 2:
+   - Create the raw, processed and presentation containers.
+   - Upload all the unprocessed files into the raw container.

+3. Azure App Registration:
+   - Create a new App Registration in Azure portal.
+   - Create a new client secret.
+Store the Client ID, Client Secret and Tenant ID in Azure Key Vault.

+4. Scope in Databricks:
+   - Create a Scope in Databricks workspace.
+The scope is created by adding `#secrets/createScope` at the end of Databricks homepage URL.
+   - A scope name, Azure Key Vault DNS name and Resourse ID should be given to create a scope.

-2. Setup Databricks Notebooks:
+5. Setup Databricks Notebooks:
-   - Mount the Azure Data Lake Gen 2 containers (Bronze, Silver, and Gold) using the provided `set-up/mount_adls_storage.ipynb`
+   - Mount the Azure Data Lake Gen 2 containers (Bronze, Silver, and Gold) using the provided `set-up/mount_adls_storage.ipynb`.
+   - Run `utils/prepare_for_incremental_load.sql` to drop all databases if exists including all tables and creates new database.
+   - Run `raw/create_raw_tables.sql` to create tables in raw database.
-   - Upload and run the provided Jupyter Notebooks in    `ingestion` and `trans` your Databricks workspace for data transformation.
+   - Run the provided Jupyter Notebooks in `ingestion` and `trans` your Databricks workspace for data transformation.

-3. Setup Azure Data Factory:
+6. Setup Azure Data Factory:
    - Import the ADF Pipelines JSON from the `ADF Pipeline Files` folder.
    - Create a trigger to run the pipeline at your preferred interval (e.g., weekly).